Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 After creating the judgments, I will try to investigate this further.
 For now, I will stick with the current approach - ETypeApp is a abs. syntax element that only appears as a type, and as an arg of a function - no special "app" rule is needed to typecheck it.

+## Week 4: June 24 - June 28

+#### Monday, June 24
+Today, I was able to print out "warning" messages that [in an application using Explicit Type Application] inform me what the types of the function, expected arguments, and explicit types, all are.
+In the case of polymorphic types, an 'a' followed by an underscore and random letters are printed out.

+This gives me a sense of what types the typechecker currently has and is expecting.
+However, I'm still not sure how to check that this is a forall type, nor do I currently know how many variables are bound by the forall statement.

+A couple of questions I will need to face down the road:
+ - If a function has no forall type, and the programmer puts a type application, should this be an error?
+I would think so - but then there must be a check to see that the function is a forall type.
+[This is part of the current task].

+ - If the function has forall a b. (...), but the programmer only puts one explicit type application, what should occur?
+Should the first variable be explicitly typed, but the second is still free to bind with something else?

+ - In the above context, what constitutes "the second variable", since the forall statement does not have an ordering of variables (and the ordering can be nontrivially changed with the use of type synonyms)?